arunkandregula/react-heatmap/README.md

 - Webpack
 - Babel

-## How to run the source code to see the game
+## How to run the source code to see the application
 1. Clone this repo:
 git clone git@github.com:arunkandregula/react-heatmap.git